 Both apps provide free budgeting tools to easily rank different expenses into categories and priorities as you go.
 What’s more, while Rocket Money isn’t so weighted towards this side of finance, the app does still provide access to savings goals.

 Both apps are great at financial tracking in and out of accounts, and what’s more, Mint is particularly great at helping you manage your portfolios.
 Its aim really is to consolidate and simplify your finances, whereas Rocket Money wants to save you money.
 Both noble causes, I’m sure you agree!

 Above all, both apps are super-easy to use and have fantastic reputations.
 It’s completely free to download either app and set up your own accounts.
 Beyond this, all you have to do is agree to connect your bank accounts and/or credit cards to get started.

 Again, accessibility is an area where both Mint and Rocket Money tend to follow the same patterns.
-The services are available across both iOS and Android, and you can also access your data via desktop if you wish.
+These personal finance apps are available across both iOS and Android, and you can also access your data via desktop if you wish.

 In my experience, Mint seems to work better than Rocket Money on desktop, but I highly prefer using the app in either case.
 The apps tend to go much more in-depth on the points that matter, and of course, I can just take my phone out of my pocket and start budgeting away.